Put PowerPoint into Cruise Control: How to Automatically Update Your Reports

 Q directly exports crosstabs as either editable tables or editable charts to PowerPoint, and these can be automatically updated.
 Q also has proprietary charts and visualizations which do not correspond to PowerPoint charts (such as word clouds and ranking plots).
 Like SPSS these export to PowerPoint as static images, but can be updated from Q. Q can directly access the slide master elements (title, footer and color palette) for updating purposes as well (e.g. automatically updating the footer information with base size, statistical information, etc.).

 Displayr allows you to make your entire report online.
 You can construct, design and arrange all your bits and pieces (tables, charts, visualizations, advanced analysis models) directly on the Displayr page.
 Visually, a Displayr page corresponds to a PowerPoint slide.
 When you publish the Displayr report to an offline PowerPoint file, the slides contain all the bits just as you had arranged them online.
-Updating is done by exporting your Displayr report again.
 Charts and visualizations can be exported as images or as editable PowerPoint charts.
 It is also possible to update an Existing PowerPoint document with the revised data, whilst keeping all the work done in PowerPoint intact.
 Displayr will update charts, tables as well as text boxes.
 It takes only a few clicks to update your PowerPoint report.
 Total cruise control.